In-Experience Text Chat

-With the in-experience text chat system on Roblox, you can allow users to communicate with each other using text-based messages in live sessions.
-The system provides a set of methods and events for extending and customizing chat functionalities for enhanced user immersion and engagement, such as delivering messages based on customized requirements, adding special permissions or moderation to specific users, and creating custom commands to execute specific actions.
+With the in-experience text chat system on Roblox, players can communicate with each other using text-based messages in live sessions.
+The system provides a set of methods and events for extending and customizing chat functionalities, such as delivering messages based on customized requirements, adding special permissions or moderation to specific players, and creating custom commands to execute specific actions.

-This guide covers the chat workflow and the usage of APIs for extending the functionalities of the in-experience text chat system.
-For more information on customizing the chat User Interface (UI), see Customizing In-Experience Text Chat.
+This guide covers the chat workflow and approaches for extending the functionalities of the chat system.
+For more information on customizing the chat user interface (UI), see Customizing Text Chat.

-The in-experience text chat system consists of both mutable APIs that you can extend for customized chat delivery behaviors and immutable data objects representing certain chat elements returned by mutable APIs.
+The in-experience text chat system consists of both mutable classes that you can extend for customized chat delivery behaviors and immutable data objects representing certain chat elements returned by mutable classes.

-The in-experience text chat system provides the following mutable APIs:
+The in-experience text chat system provides the following mutable classes:

-• TextChannel — This class represents a text chat channel that passes user-sent chat messages from the client to the server and displays them to other users based on permissions.
+• TextChannel — This class represents a text chat channel that passes player-sent chat messages from the client to the server and displays them to other players based on permissions.
 You can use it to create, modify, and manage text channels in your experience.
-Additionally, you can create multiple text channels to group users together for chat purposes, such as allowing users to chat with their group members that are not visible to others.
+Additionally, you can create multiple text channels to group players together for chat purposes, such as allowing players to chat with their group members that are not visible to others.

 Immutable Chat Objects